RLNYC/consensys_final_project/README.md

 # Consensys Final Project
 This is a simple bounty market Dapp.
--A job poster can create a new bounty and set a bounty descriptionm include the amount to be paid for a successful submission.
+- A job poster can create a new bounty and set a bounty descriptionm include the amount to be paid for a successful submission.
--A bounty hunter is able to view a list of posted bounties.
-B -A bounty hunter can submit work to a bounty for review.
+- A bounty hunter is able to view a list of posted bounties.
+B
+- A bounty hunter can submit work to a bounty for review.

 - Screen recording link:https://youtu.be/tx9yacRwkUc
 - Deployed contract is live on Rinkeby test net.
 Link to one of the transactions: https://rinkeby.etherscan.io/tx/0xa18b8db74be480b49b96b432f7685ff7ebbfebfc172c5c95e312f87db0756d3d